What is a mining title?

-These are the procedures and requirements of acquiring Mining title in Zimbabwe.
+The following are the procedures and requirements of acquiring a Mining title in Zimbabwe

 - The Agent is required to physically peg the area by marking the deposit with a discovery peg.
-She should also post Prospecting, Discovery and Registration notices on the ground.
-The notices must be posted in conspicuous manner to alert other prospectors.
+She should also post Prospecting, Discovery, and Registration notices on the ground.
+The notices must be posted in a conspicuous manner to alert other prospectors.

-- Each prospecting licence can peg up to a maximum of 10 claims of 1 hacter each.
+- Each prospecting license can peg up to a maximum of 10 claims of 1 hectare each.

-- An application for registration mast be submitted to the Ministry of Mines and Mining Development offices.
-The application must have copies of the following attachments
+- An application for registration must be submitted to the Ministry of Mines and Mining Development offices.
+The application must have copies of the following attachments:-

 2. Prospecting Notice